MelSumner/MelSumner.github.io/_posts/2025-03-17-some-notes-csun-2025.md

 7. Shoutout to the salesperson that totally sniped me on that massage gun.
 All that walking around and being on my feet and...okay.
 You got me.
 My wallet is lighter and I don't even care.
 Good job!
 8. I had face masks with me and wore one when I felt like I needed to.
 But I also felt annoyed at the people who were definitely virtue signaling with their masks because lol that's not what they are there for!
 I also felt bad for the people who just couldn't be there because of long COVID or similar reasons.
 9. Rooms were very crowded.
 Too crowded.
 And that's even in a year that felt light on attendees compared to other years I've attended.
 I am not sure what I would even _suggest_ be done about this, but there has to be a better way.
 10. I was able to spend a little time chatting with Lainey Feingold about staying grounded right now.
 Her [legal updates about digital accessibility](https://bsky.app/profile/lflegal.bsky.social/post/3lkjea2ciys2x) were spot on.
-It was also pretty great to spend time chatting with her.
+It was also pretty great to spend time chatting with someone whose work I respect and admire.

 ## Some Travel and Location Notes